DEV Community

 14.1.
 Target ES version

-• IE users — then target must be es5.
-Note: some ES6+ features get bloated when transpiled to ES5.
+• IE users — If you're supporting Internet Explorer, the target must be es5.
+Be aware that some ES6+ features can get bloated when transpiled to ES5.

 14.2.
 Select target libs

-Libs are set in tsconfig.json: compilerOptions.lib, and the option also depends on your guess about your user.
+The libraries are set in tsconfig.json under compilerOptions.lib, and this option also depends on your guess about your target user.

-• dom — this includes all APIs provided by the browser
+• dom — Includes all APIs provided by the browser.

-• es..., for example es2018 — this includes JavaScripts builtins coming with corresponding ES specification.
+• es..., for example, es2018 — Includes JavaScript built-ins that come with the corresponding ES specification.

 14.3.
 Add polyfills

-• whatwg-fetch for missing fetch.
-Note: it doesn't include Promise polyfill.
-It's included in above-mentioned core-js.
+• whatwg-fetch — for missing fetch.
+Note: this doesn't include a Promise polyfill.
+It’s included in core-js above.

-Given we decided to use all of them, the setup is the following:
+Given that we decided to use all of them, the setup is as follows:

 npm i core-js raf whatwg-fetch